bazel-contrib/rules_nodejs/docs/TypeScript.md

 To support "chaining" of more than one extended config, this label could be a target that provdes `TsConfigInfo` such as `ts_config`.

-By default, we assume the tsconfig file is named by adding `.json` to the `name` attribute.
+By default, we assume the tsconfig file is "tsconfig.json" in the same folder as the ts_project rule.

 EXPERIMENTAL: generated tsconfig